ThoaShook/Fraud_Detection/README.md

 1. Objective:

     * Credit card frauds are easy and friendly targets.
 With the growth of the e-commerce industry and community, we see credit card fraud rise at rates faster than ever.
 In 2018, the United States alone accounted for $9.4 billion in fraud loss compared to the $27.85 billion lost worldwide.
-My friend's credit card info was stolen after she used it to pay at the QT gas station.
-In that essence, I wanted to design and develop a novel credit card fraud detection model for streaming transaction data, to analyze the past transaction details of the customers and extract the behavioural patterns.
+    * My friend's credit card info was stolen after she used it to pay at the QT gas station.
+    * I wanted to design and develop a novel credit card fraud detection model for streaming transaction data, to analyze the past transaction details of the customers and extract the behavioural patterns.

 2. About The Data: